greydanus/greydanus.github.io/_posts/2022-01-25-dissipative-hnns.markdown

 ## Closing thoughts

 This work is a small, practical contribution to science in that it proposes a new physics prior for machine learning models.
 But it is also a step towards a larger and more ambitious goal: that of building models that can extract conservation laws directly from noisy real-world data.
-We hope that future work in that direction will benefit from our findings.
+We hope that future work in this direction will benefit from our findings.

 ## Footnotes